wechaty/jekyll/website/docs/README.md

 ---
-sidebar_label: Overview    # Whatever title you feel like adding.
-This will show up as the index to this page on the sidebar.
 title: Overview
 ---

 ## What is Wechaty

-[Wechaty](https://github.com/Chatie/wechaty/) is a Wechat Bot SDK for Personal Account that lets you create software to extend the functionality of the Wechat, writen in Node.js with TypeScript, Support all platforms including [Linux](https://travis-ci.com/chatie/wechaty), [Windows](https://ci.appveyor.com/project/chatie/wechaty), [Darwin\(OSX/Mac\)](https://travis-ci.com/chatie/wechaty) and [Docker](https://app.shippable.com/github/Chatie/wechaty).
+[Wechaty](https://github.com/Chatie/wechaty/) is a Wechat Bot SDK for Personal Account that lets you create software to extend the functionality of the Wechat, written in Node.js with TypeScript, Support all platforms including [Linux](https://travis-ci.com/chatie/wechaty), [Windows](https://ci.appveyor.com/project/chatie/wechaty), [Darwin\(OSX/Mac\)](https://travis-ci.com/chatie/wechaty) and [Docker](https://app.shippable.com/github/Chatie/wechaty).

 You can use wechaty building a personal wechat chatbot in just 6 lines of JavaScript code!